CRA Compliance Glossary

 ENISA - European Union Agency for Cybersecurity

 EU agency responsible for cybersecurity policy and incident coordination.
-Under CRA, manufacturers must report actively exploited vulnerabilities to ENISA within 24 hours, and severe incidents within 72 hours.
-Reporting obligation starts September 11, 2026.
+Under CRA Article 14, manufacturers report actively exploited vulnerabilities and severe incidents to ENISA and the coordinating CSIRT via a single reporting platform, with an early-warning notification within 24 hours and a follow-up notification within 72 hours.
+The reporting obligation starts 11 September 2026.

 EPSS - Exploit Prediction Scoring System